keeping His gracious covenant with Your servants who walk before You wholeheartedly.”

 “The word of God never grows old or stale.
 It is always fresh and relevant.
 I pray you will remain in Him wholeheartedly during the course of this study and revel in His truths and promises He will reveal to your obedient heart.”

 I mentioned above that Allison gave praise to the Chronological Bible she first read, and which was the inspiration for her current book.
-It is called Reading God’s Story: A Chronological Daily Bible, and is available from various booksellers, mostly online.
+It is called Reading God’s Story: A Chronological Daily Bible, which uses the HCSB.
+It is available from various booksellers, mostly online.
 For now, at least, it is still available at Amazon.com and CBD.com.

 Allison also strongly recommended the use of the Holman Christian Standard Bible, along with her own book, to do the 365-day journey.
 The HCSB and Wholeheartedly are a great fit, as you will find that most of the scriptural quotes she pulls in the book are taken from that translation.